mathgladiator/adama-lang/docs/docs/api-intro.md

 id: api-intro
 title: Platform API Introduction
 ---
-Browsers and mobile devices will use WebSockets to connect to the dev-kit (and future platform).
+Browsers and mobile devices will use WebSockets to connect to the dev-kit (and any future platform).

 ## Meta
-- [ ] find great simple API example
+- [ ] Find a simple API example
-- [ ] define schema for API pages
+- [ ] Define a schema for API pages
-- [ ] make more examples beyond chat
+- [ ] Make more examples beyond chat

 ## The WebSocket Connection